 - Support suppliers in the routine post-market surveillance of implants and provide information to clinicians, patients, hospital management and the regulatory authorities

 NJR Steering Committee

 The NJR Steering Committee oversee the strategic direction and work programme of the registry and is a DH Committee of Experts.
 Membership includes representatives of the surgical profession, patient groups, orthopaedic implant suppliers, public health/epidemiology, NHS purchasing and supply agency, Medicines and Healthcare products Regulatory Agency, NHS Trust Management, Independent Healthcare Sector, and the Welsh Government.

-The NJR joins the rest of the National Clinical Audit and Patient Outcomes Programme (NCAPOP - commissioned and managed by HQIP), which saw confirmation earlier this year of the mandatory status of all projects under the NHS Standard Contract for Acute Services as of 1 April 2011.
+The NJR joins the rest of the National Clinical Audit and Patient Outcomes Programme (NCAPOP - commissioned and managed by HQIP), which has been confimed as mandatory with all other projects under the NHS Standard Contract for Acute Services as of April 2011.